Low lunge -Anjaneyasana

-- Starting in Adho Mukha Svanasana / Downward Facing Dog.
+- Start in Adho Mukha Svanasana / Downward Facing Dog.

-- Lower the left knee to the floor, sliding the foot back until you feel a nice stretch in the left hip and thigh.
+- As you exhale, step your right foot forward, between your hands.
+Lower your left knee to the floor, sliding the foot back until you feel a nice stretch in the left hip and thigh.

-- Think about keeping the hips low and level with each other.
+- Keep the hips low and level with each other.

-- Inhale, lift the chest away from the thigh, sweeping the arms up alongside your ears.
+- As you inhale, engage your lower belly and lift your chest away from the thigh, sweeping the arms up alongside your ears.

 - Look straight ahead or come into a gentle backbend with your gaze to your thumbs.

-- On an exhale lower your hands back down and step back to Downward Facing Dog.
+- As you exhale, lower your hands back down and step back to Downward Facing Dog.

-- You can start with keeping your hands on the floor, blocks or your hips and work on the stretch in the front thigh.
+- You can keep your hands on the floor, blocks or your hips and work on the stretch in the front thigh.

 - Read Esther Ekhart's advice about how to step forward into Lunge from Downward Dog.